bbauska/LFS170x/readme.md

 Hash functions are featured heavily in blockchain.

-A hash function is a mathematical equation with four important properties:
+A hash function is a mathematical equation with <b>four</b> important properties:
 <ol type="1">
 <li>Hash functions can take anything as input and create an output with a fixed size.
 This makes it possible to condense anything into a piece of data of a fixed size and is how messages are condensed for digital signatures,</li>
 <li>It’s easy to calculate a hash, but hard to determine a hash input from the output.
 The best option is to keep trying inputs until one produces the desired output,</li>